itemniner/career-development-curriculum/module-0-capstone/pd_prework.md

 Step 3: Please respond to the following questions in a reflection (4-6 sentences):
    * What is your greatest strength and how do you know?
+   - I would think my greatest strength is that I care about people.
+I've always done my best to help as much as I can.
+I think growing up with only my mom and sister my friends are like my family.
+I believe it's always a good thing to have a bit of empathy.

    * How do you work best?
+   - I think I work best hands-on.
+I've always been good with my hands and in mechanical areas.
+If I see how it's done I tend to catch on pretty quick.
+I also work best in positive environments.
+I think this promotes hard work and improves the quality of work.

    * What is your greatest area of improvement?
+   - I think the greatest area of improvement is my motivation to read.
+I would love to be able to read a book cover to cover without getting bored.
+I'm usually a pretty active person so reading can get tedious for me.
+This is something i'm currently working on.

    * How do you hope to maximize your strengths for your new career in software development?
+   - I hope to maximize my  strengths in my new career by doing my best to contribute to the community.
+I hope by sharing my knowledge and being helpful we can reach whatever goal our team sets faster or more eficatinty.
+This would also benefit the work environment and promote positivity.
+Hopefully creating a place I'd be excited to go to everyday.

    * How might knowing about your strengths and working preferences benefit you as a software developer?
+   -Knowing my strengths I can implement those strengths in a positive way and also work to improve what my strengths are.
+This will also allow me to improve on areas that needs some more work.
+As a software developer I hope to use my strengths to contribute to the community.
+Knowing my working preferences I can be more selective when it comes to picking out where I would like to work.

 **Capstone submission directions:**
 In a gist, please: